Shravani-shravs/Learning-Path-Generator/README.md

 Before running the application, you'll need to set up:

-1. Google API Key
-2. To get the Gemini AI Studio API key:
+1️⃣ Gemini AI Studio API Key (Required)

-Go to Google AI Studio: Access the Google AI Studio page at Google AI Studio Log in to your Google account.
+Go to Google AI Studio
+Log in with your Google Account
-Get API key: Click on the "Get API key" button, usually found in the left-side navigation panel.
+Click "Get API key"
-Click on the "Create API Key" button, located at the top right.
-Click on the "Create API Key in the New Project" button (if you have an existing project, you can use the key from that project).
-It will generate an API key.
-Click the "Copy" button to copy the key.
-Click on the "Create API Key in the New Project" button (if you have an existing project, you can use the key from that project).
-It will generate an API key.
-Click the "Copy" button to copy the key.

-To get the Gemini AI Studio API key:
-For Pipedream MCP servers:
+Click "Create API key" (in new project or existing one) Click Copy to copy your API key

+2️⃣ YouTube Data MCP Server (Required)
+Go to Pipedream
-Pipedream navigate and sign in with a Google account YouTube Data MCP Server: YouTube Data MCP Server
+Log in with your Google Account
+Search for YouTube Data MCP Server

-In the Configuration:
-Connect with your Google account and give all required permissions to access Copy the MCP server URL
+Authorize and grant all permissions
+Copy the MCP server URL

-Do the same for the drive and notion MCP servers:
+3️⃣ Google Drive or Notion MCP Server
 Google Drive MCP Server
+Log in via Pipedream
+Search: Google Drive MCP Server
+Grant permissions and copy the MCP URL
 Notion MCP Server
-3. Pipedream URLs for:
-   - YouTube (required)
-   - Google Drive or Notion (based on your preference)
+Log in via Pipedream
+Search: Notion MCP Server
+Authorize access and copy the MCP URL

 ## Running the Application